dynatrace-oss/unguard/docs/TERRAFORM.md

    ```

 4. 🎉 You may confirm this by logging into the AWS console (see step 2) and checking if you see ECR repositories

+5. (Optional) Configure AWS Route 53 DNS entry.
+This is only necessary if the load balancer has been removed and recreated and is done through the UI.
+Within the AWS Console, follow these steps:
+    * Go to the Route 53 console.
+    * Open the hosted zone that you want to configure.
+    * Edit the existing entry or create a new entry with:
+        * Record Name: _choose a name_
+        * Route traffic to: "Alias to Application and Classic Load Balancer"
+        * Region: ${REGION}
+        * Load Balancer: _select the AWS load balancer of unguard_